rlaffers/eslint-plugin-xstate/docs/rules/no-async-guard.md

 ## Rule Details

 Async functions return a promise which is a truthy value.
-Therefore, async guard function always pass.
-A transition guarded by such function will always be taken as if no `cond` was specified.
+Therefore, async guard functions always pass.
+Transitions guarded by such functions will always be taken as if no `cond` was specified.

 Examples of **incorrect** code for this rule: